external-secrets Wasn't Syncing from Azure Key Vault

 kubectl describe externalsecret database-credentials

-Status showed last sync was at 1:30 PM.
-Next sync scheduled for 2:30 PM.
+The status showed last sync was at 1:30 PM.
+Next sync was scheduled for 2:30 PM.

 The refreshInterval was set to 1 hour.
-So even though the secret changed in Key Vault, external-secrets wouldn't check until the next hour.
+So even though the secret changed in Key Vault, external-secrets wouldn't check until the next hour mark.
+I just had to wait.
+Kind of frustrating when you're staring at it.

 The fix